POLITICS OF CRISIS - 2022/3

 Formative assessment and feedback

-Students will receive verbal feedback in class concerning their contribution.
+Students will receive verbal feedback in class concerning their contribution, as well as recorded material (in video or audio format).

 - Enable students to debate, analyse and understand a range of contemporary political issues.

-- Encourage students to think critically about these issues and their own views towards them.
+- Encourage students to critically engage with these issues and formulate their own views towards them.

-- Develop students’ skills in researching fast-moving contemporary political issues, using a range of source material.
+- Develop students' skills in critical writing, researching fast-moving contemporary political issues in a systematic and rigorous fashion, using a range of relevant academic source material.

 |001||Demonstrate familiarity with contemporary issues||K|